David Hurst: United States

 In 1957, Hurst moved to the United States.
 He spent most of his time in California, but often performed on Broadway.
-In 1960, he created the role of Merlin in the original Broadway production of Camelot opposite Richard Burton.
+In 1960, he created the role of Merlyn in the original Broadway production of Camelot opposite Richard Burton.

 Throughout the 1950s and 1960s he played in film, television and theatre.
 In 1959 he received the Clarence Derwent Award and in 1964, he was awarded the Obie Award from The Village Voice for his off-Broadway performance in A Month in the Country.

 He performed in the film version of Hello, Dolly (1969) as Rudolph the headwaiter alongside Barbra Streisand and Walter Matthau.
 This was his most notable role in America.
 He also had roles in the films Kelly's Heroes (1970) and The Boys From Brazil (1978).
 Hurst also appeared in numerous TV series including Mission: Impossible, Serpico and Star Trek.

 Throughout his career he worked as a visiting professor at Yale, Boston University and Carnegie Mellon.